gudi99/100DaysOfMLCode/README.md

 Got a mini project today.
 Project problem is same as the last one done with naive_bayes.
 Now I have to use SVC of SVM to solve the problem.

 It's really taking a lot of time to train the data in my machine.
 It is reflecting in my learning pace.
 I couldn't move forward if it troubles me like this.

+## Day 8: 23 Aug, 2018
+Statrted a new video series by Daniel Shiffman from coding train, youtube.

+Although it is based on javascript, but it is completely focusing on Machine Learning.
+Completed its first session 1: Algorithms and graphs earlier.
+Today headed over to session 2: Genetic Algorithms.

+To complete mini project, It is taking a lot of time to train and test the data.
+If I code wrong, modify it and try test run again, it takes a lot of time in my machine.
+So, I started a new series.